THeK3nger/movingai2json/README.md

 ### Output

-The output is a JSON data structure in this format:
+The map output is a JSON data structure in this format:

     {
       height:// The map height.